Thank you for your help keeping families safe and cool.

-Distributions occur at the Liz Carter Outreach Center located at 1125 Bank Street in the West End are scheduled for:
+Distributions occur at the Liz Carter Outreach Center located at 1125 Bank Street in the West End

 Fan recipients must provide a photo ID.
 There is a limit of one fan per household.
 Families are eligible to receive a fan every two years.